March of Progress

 The March of Progress, originally titled The Road to Homo Sapiens, is an illustration that presents 25 million years of human evolution.
 It was created for the Early Man volume of the Life Nature Library, published in 1965, and drawn by the artist Rudolph Zallinger.

-It has been viewed as a picture of the discredited theory, orthogenesis, that evolution is progressive.
-As such, it has been widely parodied and imitated to create images of progress of other kinds.
+It has been widely parodied and imitated to create images of progress of other kinds.

-The picture of progress in evolution was anticipated by Thomas Henry Huxley's 1863 Evidence as to Man's Place in Nature.

 Illustration

 Context

 The illustration is part of a section of text and images commissioned by Time-Life Books for the Early Man volume (1965) of the Life Nature Library, by F. Clark Howell.

 The illustration is a foldout entitled "The Road to Homo Sapiens".
 It shows a sequence of figures, drawn by natural history painter and muralist Rudolph Zallinger (1919–1995).
 The 15 human evolutionary forebears are lined up as if they were marching in a parade from left to right.
 The first two sentences of the caption read "What were the stages of man's long march from apelike ancestors to sapiens?
 Beginning at right and progressing across four more pages are milestones of primate and human evolution as scientists know them today, pieced together from the fragmentary fossil evidence."